-While to the casual observer, telescopes might all seem to be alike, those in the know realize that there are big differences between reflecting and refracting telescopes.
+While telescopes might all seem similar to the casual observer, those in the know realize that there are big differences between reflecting and refracting telescopes.

 The differences will be apparent in the degree of clarity and image quality in the two very different telescopes.